-First, do not freak out over market ups and downs (particularly the downs) and have a plan that you like and understand.
-For example, if you are saving for retirement (and who isn’t these days?), you should have some amount of your paycheck automatically diverted to your 401(k) or 403(b).
+First, do not freak out over market ups and downs (particularly the downs).
+And have a plan that you like and understand in writing.
+For example, like everyone, you are saving for retirement.
+It makes sense to have some amount of your paycheck automatically diverted to your 401(k) or 403(b).
 This is an excellent first step.
-It’s the concept of paying yourself first and where it all starts.
+It’s the concept of paying yourself first.
+And where all investing best practices start.
 You are physically moving money into your investment accounts.

-The people who ask about market timing, as this gentleman did at the seminar, clearly demonstrates that asset allocation is not set up to accommodate the level of risk they are carrying in their portfolios.
-In other words, if you are worried about a market correction and the fact that your portfolio value may drop from say, $500,000 to $400,000, you aren’t in the right investments.
+The people who ask about trying to time the market, as this gentleman did at the seminar, clearly demonstrates a key lesson.
+That is, asset allocation is not set up to accommodate the level of risk they are carrying in their portfolios.
+In other words, if you are worried about a market correction you do not have the right asset allocation.
+The fact that your portfolio value may drop from say, $500,000 to $400,000 is a part of being an investor.
+If you can’t live with that, you aren’t in the right investments.
 Your asset allocation is too risky for your comfort level.

-If you are thinking that you have to sell in preparation of a looming market crash, you don’t understand how to allocate your money into the right time-horizon goal “buckets”.
+Like many, you may think you have to sell some investments to prepare for a looming market crash.
+If this is you, you may not have the right allocation in place.
+Your money isn’t in the right time-horizon goal “buckets”.
 In order for your money to grow, you have to be invested.
 Being invested means exposing those dollars to risk.
 Risk means your money is exposed to market corrections.
 Don’t sell when the market is low!
 And, more important, don’t panic.

-Third, when to sell and buy is a recipe that is part art and part science.
+When to sell and when to buy a particular investment is a recipe that is part art and part science.
 You really don’t want to sell in a down market when valuation is low.
 But that is what most people do.
 How do you avoid that?
 Let’s say your son is going to college and you’ll need to pay tuition for him.
 But, your portfolio is less than it was two years ago.
-Well, you made a critical mistake two years ago – – you kept too much money in riskier investments rather than understanding that your time frame changed.
+Well, you made a critical mistake two years ago.
+You kept too much money in riskier investments rather than understanding that your time frame changed.
 If you need to write a check two years from now, or two months from now, the only safe investment is cash.

 Again, we’re back to the simple fact that no one knows when the next market down turn will occur.
 Could it be tomorrow?
 Yes.
 Could it be 6 months from now?
 Yes.
 Could it be yesterday?
 Well, no!